awsdocs/amazon-sagemaker-developer-guide/doc_source/data-parallel-modify-sdp.md

 Finally, you can follow an example notebook to test inference on your deployed model\.

-## Modify a TensorFlow 2\.x Training Script to use SMD Data Parallel<a name="data-parallel-modify-sdp-tf2"></a>
+## Modify a TensorFlow 2\.x Training Script Using SMD Data Parallel<a name="data-parallel-modify-sdp-tf2"></a>

- The following steps show you how to convert a TensorFlow 2\.x training script to utilize SageMaker's distributed data parallel library\.
+ The following steps show you how to convert a TensorFlow 2\.3\.1 or 2\.4\.1 training script to utilize SageMaker's distributed data parallel library\.

 The library APIs are designed to be similar to Horovod APIs\.
-Refer to the [SageMaker distributed data parallel TensorFlow API documentation](https://sagemaker.readthedocs.io/en/stable/api/training/sdp_versions/v1.0.0/smd_data_parallel_tensorflow.html) for additional details on each API that the library offers for TensorFlow\.
+Refer to the [SageMaker distributed data parallel TensorFlow API documentation](https://sagemaker.readthedocs.io/en/stable/api/training/smd_data_parallel.html#api-documentation) for additional details on each API that the library offers for TensorFlow\.

 1. Import the library's TensorFlow client and initialize it: